 (1) As described in more detail in this Section, ERCOT shall:

-(a) Register renewable energy generators;
+(a) Register energy generators;

 (b) Register Retail Entities;

-(c) Register other Entities choosing to participate in the Renewable Energy Credit (REC) Trading Program;
+(c) Register other Entities choosing to participate in the Energy Attribute Certificate (EAC) Trading Program;

-(d) Create and maintain REC trading accounts for REC Trading Program participants;
+(d) Create and maintain EAC trading accounts for EAC Trading Program participants;

-(e) Determine the annual Solar Renewable Portfolio Standard (SRPS) requirement for each Retail Entity in Texas using the formulas set forth in this Section;

-(f) On a quarterly basis, award RECs or Compliance Premiums earned by REC generators based on verified MWh production data;
+(e) On a monthly basis, award EACs earned by Renewable Energy Credit (REC) and EAC generators based on verified MWh production data;

-(g) Verify that Retail Entities meet annual SREC compliance requirements;

-(h) Retire RECs or Compliance Premiums as directed by REC Trading Program participants;
+(f) Retire EACs as directed by EAC Trading Program participants;

-(i) Retire RECs or Compliance Premiums as they expire;
+(g) Retire EACs as they expire;

-(j) On a monthly basis, make public the aggregated total MWh competitive energy sales in Texas;
+(h) On a monthly basis, make public the aggregated total MWh competitive energy sales in Texas;

-(k) Make public a list of REC Account Holders with contact information (e-mail, address, and telephone number) so as to facilitate REC or Compliance Premium trading;
+(i) Make public a list of EAC Account Holders with contact information (e-mail, address, and/or telephone number) so as to facilitate EAC trading;

-(l) Maintain a list of offset generators and the Retail Entities to whom such a generator’s offsets were awarded by the Public Utility Commission of Texas (PUCT);
+(j) Maintain a list of offset generators and the Retail Entities to whom such a generator’s offsets were awarded by the Public Utility Commission of Texas (PUCT);

-(m) Conduct a REC Trading Program Settlement process annually;
+(k) Conduct an EAC Trading Program Settlement process annually;

-(n) File an annual report with the PUCT as specified in subsection (h)(11) of P.U.C.
+(l) File an annual report with the PUCT as specified in subsection (h)(11) of P.U.C.
 Subst.
 R. 25.173, Renewable Energy Credit Program;

-(o) Monitor the operational status of participating renewable energy generation facilities in Texas and record retirements;
+(m) Monitor the operational status of participating renewable energy generation facilities in Texas and record retirements;

-(p) Compute and apply a revised Capacity Conversion Factor (CCF) (as described in Section 14.9.2, Capacity Conversion Factor);

-(q) Audit MWh production data from certified REC generating facilities;
+(n) Audit MWh production data from certified REC generating facilities and other registered EAC generating facilities;

-(r) Audit MWh production from renewable energy generation facilities producing offsets for Retail Entities on an annual basis;
+(o) Audit MWh production from renewable energy generation facilities producing offsets for Retail Entities on an annual basis;

-(s) Post a list of Facility Identification Numbers, and the associated renewable energy generation facility name, location, type, and noncompetitive certification data on the ERCOT website; and
+(p) Post a list of Facility Identification Numbers, and the associated energy generation facility name, location, type, and noncompetitive certification data on the ERCOT website and a database of all EACs (with confidentiality protections described in Section 14.11, Maintain Public Information);

-(t) Receive, implement and protect the confidentiality of Electric Service Identifiers (ESI IDs), identity of Retail Electric Provider (REP), and consumption data associated with transmission-level Customers that choose to have their Load excluded from the SRPS calculation consistent with Section 14.5.3, End-Use Customers, and subsection (f) of P.U.C.
-Subst.
-R. 25.173.
+(q) Enable functionality to support the creation and issuance of fractional EACs timestamped at the hourly level;

+(r) Provide public documentation on the process for EAC Account Holders and other parties to access account data via a Representational State Transfer (REST) Application Programming Interface (API).
+For third parties, the functionality should be able to access public data or data authorized by EAC Account Holders.
+The API should also facilitate actions (e.g., transfers, confirmations, retirements) between EAC Account Holders; and

+(s) Provide functionality to disaggregate an EAC to enable the transfer of only a portion of the credit to another party.

+(2) ERCOT may delegate the functions of Program Administrator to a national EAC registry software provider, and if it does so it must request feedback from EAC Market Participants and Technical Advisory Committee (TAC).
+This feedback should be a significant factor in determining the choice of the national EAC registry software provider.

 14.2.1 Site Visits

-(1) ERCOT may conduct site visits to renewable energy generation facilities on a random basis to ensure integrity of the REC Trading Program, as deemed necessary.
-ERCOT shall require each registered renewable energy generator to provide one or more contact persons for purpose of site visit notification.
+(1) ERCOT may conduct site visits to energy generation facilities on a random basis to ensure integrity of the EAC Trading Program, as deemed necessary.
+ERCOT shall require each registered energy generator to provide one or more contact persons for purpose of site visit notification.
 ERCOT shall provide at least 48 hours’ notice to the designated contact(s) prior to conducting a site visit for Intermittent Renewable Resources (IRRs) only.

-14.3 Creation of Renewable Energy Credit Accounts and Attributes of Renewable Energy Credits
+14.3 Creation of Energy Attribute Certificate Accounts and Attributes of Energy Attribute Certificates

-14.3.1 Creation of Renewable Energy Credit Accounts
+14.3.1 Creation of Energy Attribute Certificate Accounts